DCKT/rescript-promise/README.md

 As you can see on the first line, `Promise.t` maps directly to familiar JS promises from your JS runtime.
 That means...

-- You can use `reason-promise` directly to [write JS bindings](#Bindings).
+- You can use `@dck/rescript-promise` directly to [write JS bindings](#Bindings).
-- All JS tooling for promises immediately works with `reason-promise`.
+- All JS tooling for promises immediately works with `@dck/rescript-promise`.
-- Even if you do something exotic, like switch out the promise implementation at the JS level, for, say, better stack traces, `reason-promise` still binds to it!
+- Even if you do something exotic, like switch out the promise implementation at the JS level, for, say, better stack traces, `@dck/rescript-promise` still binds to it!

 <br/>